The United Kingdom Coaching Certificate (UKCC) Level 2 Award in Coaching Judo is the second step on British Judo’s coaching pathway.

 - First Aid Certificate

-Once the candidate receives their award they will be required to attend three revalidation events in every three year period.
+Once the candidate receives their license they will be required to attend three revalidation events in every three year period to maintain their license.